faton5/APOD_Download/README.md

 ## Notes

 - The script manages API rate limits by waiting if the rate limit is reached.
-- Images that are not downloadable are logged in `images_non_telechargees.txt`.
+- Images that are not downloadable are logged in `images_not_downloaded.txt`.